Realbootlegmew/Brute-Force-Gimkit-Joiner/README.md

 If you're on Windows, it is recommended to use .pyw instead of the standard .py to ensure the window won't interrupt the script.
 If you're on Linux, use PyInstaller or a Linux-specific packaging tool (like creating a .deb package) to prevent the window from appearing.
 Or if you're on MacOS, use PyInstaller with the --windowed flag to create a standard .app bundle.

-**If the script doesn't stop running, move your cursor to the bottom left to forcefully stop it.**
+**If the script doesn't stop running, move your cursor to the bottom left edge to forcefully stop it.**

 **This script works best during school hours.**